chenzz/operate-servers-synchronously/README.md

-# multi-servers-synchronize
+# operate-servers-synchronously

-A tool used to ssh multi server and operate synchronizely
+A tool used to ssh multi servers and operate synchronizely